JimmyRespawn/PassionNano/productblog/content/blog/iptvfluenttos.md

 While we strive to provide a high-quality experience, IPTV Fluent Player is offered "as is."
 We make no warranties regarding its functionality, reliability, or compatibility with all iOS devices.

-JimmyRespawn is not liable for:
+Fan Jiana is not liable for:

 - Any data loss, device damage, or service interruption.